 To begin your search for student-oriented communities, key in the name of your college or university to receive results near your campus.
 Select the College filter and search by location, zip code, or neighborhood if you’re not sure what college you’ll be attending.
 Once you’ve discovered your dream location, refine your search by the number of bedrooms and baths, amenities, and neighborhood features, all while staying within your budget.
 Each listing includes helpful information like property descriptions, images, pricing, and contact information so you can contact property managers to schedule a tour or begin an application.

 Many people rent in their own names and then look for a roommate to share their space with in order to save money.
 For students who are looking for a place to live, finding a roommate who already has a place to live would be an option.
 The cost of living in certain college towns is higher than in others.
 Georgetown apartments, for example, are among the top ten most costly, so having a roommate might be a tremendous help.
 Choosing the proper roommate(s) is just as important as finding a place to live, and it may be just as difficult.
 Living with others necessitates a grasp of the financial, legal, and personal issues that may arise.

 Sublet an apartment

 The majority of college students begin looking for apartments for the autumn semester near the end of the summer.
-This could work in your favor if you’re seeking in the middle of the school year or far ahead of time.
+This could work in your favor if you’re seeking it in the middle of the school year or far ahead of time.
 Attempt to break out from the summer search cycle.
-After living somewhere temporary for the first couple of months, look for an apartment around late September or October.
+After living somewhere temporary for the first couple of months, look for apartments for rent in vancouver wa around late September or October.